 Rafaèle Tordjman has served as a member of our board of directors since November 2011.
-Dr. Tordjman is currently a Special Advisor at Sofinnova Partners, an independent venture capital firm based in Paris, where she specializes in life sciences investments.
+From February 2017 to August 2017, Dr. Tordjman was a Special Advisor at Sofinnova Partners, an independent venture capital firm based in Paris, where she specialized in life sciences investments.
 She joined Sofinnova Partners in 2001 and served as a Managing Partner from January 2011 to February 2017.
-Dr. Tordjman currently serves as a director of ObsEva SA, a biopharmaceutical company, and has previously served as a director of several biopharmaceutical or biotechnology companies, including: Ascendis Pharma A/S, DBV Technologies S.A., Medtronic CoreValve LLC and Flexion Therapeutics, Inc. Previously, Dr. Tordjman was a research scientist at the Institut National de la Santé et de la Recherche Médicale (INSERM) in Cochin Hospital, Paris, France.
+Dr. Tordjman currently serves as a director of ObsEva SA, a Nasdaq-listed biopharmaceutical company, and Lysogene, a Euronext-listed biotechnology company, and has previously served as a director of Several biopharmaceutical or biotechnology companies, including: Ascendis Pharma A/S, DBV Technologies S.A., Medtronic CoreValve LLC and Flexion Therapeutics, Inc. Previously, Dr. Tordjman was a research scientist at the Institut National de la Santé et de la Recherche Médicale (INSERM) in Cochin Hospital, Paris, France.
 Before joining INSERM, Dr. Tordjman was a medical doctor specializing in clinical hematology and internal medicine.
 Dr. Tordjman received a Ph.D. with high honors in hematopoiesis and angiogenesis, and a post-doctoral fellowship in immunology, from the University Paris VII.
 Dr. Tordjman received an M.D. and fellowship in hematology and internal medicine from the Paris University Hospitals.
 We believe that Dr. Tordjman possesses specific attributes that qualify her to serve as a member of our board of directors, including her medical background, clinical and research experience, and industry knowledge.